 With respect to leasing trends, we believe that rental rates and occupancy levels in all of our markets have stabilized.
-Leasing trends continue to improve in the Back Bay, Cambridge and Waltham submarkets of Boston, Reston, Virginia, and the Central Business District and suburban submarkets of San Francisco, which suggests that there are pockets of the economy that are growing despite the uncertainty and challenging macroeconomic issues facing the country.
+Leasing trends continue to improve in Cambridge, Massachusetts, Reston, Virginia, and the Central Business District and suburban submarkets of San Francisco, which suggests that there are pockets of the economy that are growing despite the uncertainty and challenging macroeconomic issues facing the country.
 These submarkets are experiencing stronger leasing velocity, additional space growth, increasing rental rates and/or lower transaction concessions.
-The midtown Manhattan market has seen a modest reduction in transaction velocity from its strong activity over the past few quarters.
+The midtown Manhattan market has seen a reduction in transaction velocity from its strong activity during 2010 and the first quarter of 2011.
 In Washington, DC, the leasing activity in the public sector market has been adversely impacted by the federal budgetary uncertainty and the reductions in discretionary spending programs, while the private sector market has been stable with modest activity.

-Overall, during the second quarter of 2011, leases for approximately 1.2 million square feet of space commenced revenue recognition, including leases for approximately 479,000 square feet of first generation space, stemming mostly from completion of development projects, and approximately 761,000 square feet of second generation leases.
-These second generation leases had an average lease term of approximately 64 months and included an average of approximately 73 days of free rent and total transaction costs, including tenant improvements and leasing commissions, of approximately \$22 per square foot.
-Transaction costs were relatively low compared to recent historical standards due to a high percentage of renewing tenants and leasing activity emanating from suburban locations.
-The starting gross rents for second generation leases for approximately 1.2 million square feet of space that had been occupied within the prior 12 months increased on average by approximately 2.5% compared to the ending gross rents from the previous leases for this space.
+Overall, during the third quarter of 2011, leases for approximately 1.0 million square feet of space commenced revenue recognition, including leases for approximately 111,000 square feet of first generation space, stemming mostly from completion of development projects, and leases for approximately 846,000 square feet of second generation space.
+These second generation leases had an average lease term of approximately 79 months and included an average of approximately 178 days of free rent and total transaction costs, including tenant improvements and leasing commissions, of approximately \$21 per square foot.
+The average days of free rent was negatively impacted by an approximately 221,000 square foot lease signed at our Quorum Office Park property in Chelmsford, Massachusetts; excluding this one lease, the leases signed during the quarter had an average of 48 days of free rent.
+Transaction costs were relatively low compared to recent historical standards due to a high percentage of leases signed at suburban properties where tenant concessions and brokerage commissions tend to be lower than Central Business District costs.
+The starting gross rents for the approximately 665,000 square feet of second generation leases that had been occupied within the prior 12 months decreased on average by approximately 10.2% compared to the ending gross rents from the previous leases for this space.
 Lease terms are highly dependent on location (i.e., whether the property is in a Central Business District or suburban location), whether the lease is a renewal or with a new tenant, and the length of the lease term.

-As of June 30, 2011, leases representing approximately 4.0% of the space at our properties expire through December 31, 2011.
-While rental rates in our markets have stabilized and have begun to increase in select submarkets, as these leases expire, assuming no further change in current market rental rates, we expect the rental rates we are likely to achieve on new leases will generally be less than the rates currently being paid, thereby generally resulting in less revenue from the same space.
-We estimate that the average rent currently paid by our office tenants for leases that expire during the remainder of 2011 is approximately 10% greater than current market rates for comparable space.
+As of September 30, 2011, leases representing approximately 8.9% of the space at our properties expire through the end of December 31, 2012.
+While rental rates in our markets have stabilized and have begun to increase in select submarkets, as leases expire in 2011, assuming no further change in current market rental rates, we expect the rental rates we are likely to achieve on new leases will generally be less than the rates currently being paid, thereby generally resulting in less revenue from the same space.
+We estimate that the average rent currently paid by our office tenants for leases that expire during the remainder of 2011 is approximately 15% greater than current market rates for comparable space.
 Much of this expected roll-down is due to expiring leases at Embarcadero Center in San Francisco, California.
-Because the individual labor and industry markets may recover at different paces, we may see varying degrees of strength or softness in our core markets.
+For the leases that expire in 2012, in general, we expect that the rent payable under the new leases will be approximately the same to slightly greater than the current rent.